dzvilius/easy-inventory/ux/User_Stories.md

 # User Stories

 A list of EPICs and user stories for this project.
-Please check out the [Wireframes](ux/Wireframes) for visual reference.
+Please check out the [Wireframes](ux/Wireframes/Main.md) for visual reference.

 ## Personas

+Description of End-users for this application.

 | User | Type | Details | Goal |
 | :--- | :--- | :--- | ---- |